Estopinal College of Architecture and Planning: CAP Asia

-CAP Asia is a ten-week field-study that is offered during spring semester of every other year.
+CAP Asia is a ten-week field study that is offered during the spring semester of every other year.
 Graduate and undergraduate students travel extensively through many South Asia countries and cities working "hand in hand with local schools, professionals, and educators" on collaborative projects rooted in both design and planning.
 Nihal Perera is the director for this program.
-The program is made possible through Ball State University's Immersive Learning initiative that was implemented by former University President JoAnn Gora.
+The program is made possible through Ball State University's Immersive Learning initiative that was implemented by former University President Jo Ann M. Gora.